-Skogafoss is about 90 miles (150 km) from Reykjavik, so it can easily be done as a day trip, along with Seljalandsfoss and some other nearby attractions.
+Skogafoss is about 150 kilometers (90 miles) from Reykjavik, so it can easily be done as a day trip, along with Seljalandsfoss and some other nearby attractions.

 Near the waterfall parking, there’s also a restaurant and museum that may be worth checking out.

 While you’re at Skogafoss, consider visiting Kvernufoss too.
-This is a less known 100 foot tall hidden waterfall near Skogafoss.
+This is a less known 30 meter (100 foot) tall hidden waterfall near Skogafoss.